Man with Lyme disease affecting his brain is holding his head.

 “A mild chronic encephalopathy may be the most common neurologic manifestation in patients with late-stage Lyme disease.”

-Rheumatologist are in an excellent position, writes Govil, to identify patients who may have been missed at the earliest stage of Lyme disease but are now exhibiting rheumatologic and/or neurologic symptoms.
+Rheumatologists are in an excellent position, writes Govil, to identify patients who may have been missed at the earliest stage of Lyme disease but are now exhibiting rheumatologic and/or neurologic symptoms.

-“Preparedness can maximize favorable outcomes for [these] patients.”
+“Preparedness can maximize favorable outcomes for these patients.”

 “It can be difficult to diagnose a patient with neurologic Lyme disease.
 Therefore, it is important for a rheumatologist to initially gather a carefully elicited history from the patient.”

-Authors Conclude:
+Authors conclude

 “When examining a patient with possible endemic area exposure to B. burgdorferi with rheumatologic complaints, it is important to consider Lyme disease and particularly neurologic Lyme disease as a possible diagnosis.”